myhdl/myhdl/doc/source/manual/unittest.rst

 .. index:: single: extreme programming

-One software design approach that gets a lot of attention recently is *Extreme Programming* (XP).
+One software design approach that deserves attention is *Extreme Programming* (XP).
 It is a fascinating set of techniques and guidelines that often seems to go against the conventional wisdom.
 On other occasions, XP just seems to emphasize the common sense, which doesn't always coincide with common practice.
 For example, XP stresses the importance of normal workweeks, if we are to have the fresh mind needed for good software development.

 .. %